DexterPOSH/dexterposh-hugo/content/posts/009-dotnet-pwsh-json.md

 categories: [".NET"]
 tags: [".net", "csharp", "json", "powershell"]
 highlightjslanguages: ["csharp", "powershell"]
+image: "/static/009/cover.png"
 ---

 ## Background

-Coming from PowerShell background, while learning ASP.NET Core based development.
-I wanted to wrap my head around how to handle JSON, so ended up taking notes on how to do this in C# and convert those into PowerShell for my reference as well.
+Coming from PowerShell background, while learning ASP.NET Core based development I wanted to wrap my head around how to handle JSON, so ended up taking notes on how to do this in C# and as an exercise convert those into PowerShell code snippets for my reference.

-In my explorations I like using the dotnet-script global tool for interactive user experince with C# and PowerShell core (which is already an interactive shell).
-Giving the credit where it's due, I followed this [tutorial](http://zetcode.com/csharp/json/) to learn JSON handling in C# and made these notes of my own.
+In my explorations I like using the dotnet-script global tool for interactive user experience with C# and PowerShell core (which is already an interactive shell).
+So, you will see that I mostly use C# script files (.csx) and PowerShell script files (.ps1).

+> Giving the credit where it's due, I followed this [tutorial](http://zetcode.com/csharp/json/) to learn JSON handling in C# and made these notes of my own.

 In this post the topics covered are: